dotenvx/dotenvx.github.io/armor/index.md

 ---
-title: "Dotenvx Armor for Security Teams"
+title: "Dotenvx Armor for Security Professionals"
-social_title: "Dotenvx Armor for Security Teams"
+social_title: "Dotenvx Armor for Security Professionals"
-description: "Hardened Dotenvx for security teams with full access control of your secrets–govern every unlock and see every access."
+description: "Hardened Dotenvx for security professionals with full access control of your secrets.
+Govern every unlock and see every access–human or agent."
 image: "/assets/img/og-image-armor.png"
 layout: radar
 ---